raul/ar_setter_filter/README.md

 Usage
 -----

-If no selectors are specified, all of them will apply the given filters:
+If no selectors are specified, all of the attributes will apply the given filter/s on their setters:

     setter_filter [:first_filter, :second_filter] # applied to all attributes